 • Have retinitis pigmentosa, a rare genetic (runs in families) eye disease.

-• Have bleeding problems.
+• Have a bleeding or clotting disorder.

-• Have or have had stomach ulcers
+• Have or had stomach or intestinal ulcers.

 • Have liver problems